Published by the University of Mississippi Medical Center

 He focused on his hypertension by taking part in a six-month study that examined how monitoring blood pressure levels through telemedicine results in better outcomes for patients.
 One of 120 people in the study, Townes used a blood pressure cuff to get regular readings that were transmitted from an iPad into his UMMC medical record through Bluetooth technology.

-UMMC is a national leader in remote patient monitoring, or RPM, a documented way to improve the health of patients who live with chronic illnesses such as hypertension, diabetes and heart disease.
+UMMC is a national leader in remote patient monitoring, or RPM, a documented way to improve the health of patients who live with chronic illnesses such as hypertension and heart disease.
 It’s conducted at UMMC through the Center for Telehealth, where a dedicated team monitors the health of hundreds of patients who cope with those conditions.

 Although data from many national studies have been published detailing RPM in predominately white populations with higher average incomes, that’s less often the case with populations that look more like Mississippi, which also includes a mix of African American, rural and low-income residents.